aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ## Next steps

-If you want to try out a complete Ansible AVD example, complete with all group variable files, inventory, playbook etc., please look [here](../../examples/single-dc-l3ls/README.md)
+If you want to try out a complete Ansible AVD example, complete with all group variable files, inventory, playbook etc., please look in the Examples section.